-This Management's Discussion and Analysis ("MD&A") is a review of the results of the consolidated operations of Jura Energy Corporation ("JEC" or the "Company") and its subsidiaries Spud Energy Pty Limited ("SEPL"), PetExPro Ltd., (formerly Frontier Acquisition Company Limited) ("PEPL"), Frontier Oil and Gas Holdings Limited ("FOGHL") and Frontier Holdings Limited ("FHL") for the years ended December 31, 2018 and 2017 and the Company's financial position as at December 31, 2018.
-This MD&A is approved by the Board of Directors (the "Board") on April 29, 2019, and should be read in conjunction with the annual audited consolidated financial statements of the Company for the years ended December 31, 2018 and 2017.
+This Management's Discussion and Analysis ("MD&A") is a review of the results of the consolidated operations of Jura Energy Corporation ("JEC" or the "Company") and its subsidiaries Spud Energy Pty Limited ("SEPL"), PetExPro Ltd. ("PEPL"), Frontier Oil and Gas Holdings Limited ("FOGHL") and Frontier Holdings Limited ("FHL") for the years ended December 31, 2019 and 2018 and the Company's financial position as at December 31, 2019.
+This MD&A is approved by the Board of Directors (the "Board") on June 1, 2020 and should be read in conjunction with the annual audited consolidated financial statements of the Company for the years ended December 31, 2018.